Admission Requirements and Procedures

 Students who intend to apply to the Physician Assistant Program should contact the admission office for evaluation of previous baccalaureate and/or post-baccalaureate course work.

-Hands-on paid patient care clinical experience is preferred.
-Successful applicants often have have worked as one of the following: emergency medical technician, licensed vocational nurse, medical assistant (back office), medical scribe, medical technologist, military medical corpsman, nursing assistant, paramedic, psychiatric technician, physical therapy aide, radiological technician, respiratory therapist, chiropractor or registered nurse.
-Other health care experience is equally acceptable as long as the experience is “hands-on” in nature.
+Hands-on, paid, patient care clinical experience is preferred.
+Please refer to our list of common clinical experiences.
+Other health care experience is equally acceptable as long as the clinical experience is hands-on in nature.
 It is important that PA applicants are familiar with medical care environments and the role of a physician assistant, and have experience working with patients.
-Volunteer clinical experience is also considered in the application process and should be entered into the CASPA application, but the applicant is encouraged to describe his or her hands-on experience whether it is paid or volunteer.
+Volunteer clinical experience is also considered in the application process and should be entered into the CASPA application, as well; the applicant is encouraged to describe their hands-on experience, whether it is paid or volunteer

 A demonstration of community service dedication is expected of all applicants.
-Service that benefits underserved or disadvantaged groups is highly describe as the program has a commitment to training its students as primary care providers with these populations.
-Examples include: Habitat for Humanity, Boys & Girls Club, Big Brother / Big Sister, soup kitchens, homeless shelters.
+Service that benefits underserved or disadvantaged groups is highly encouraged as the program has a commitment to training its students as primary care providers with these populations.
+Examples include: Habitat for Humanity, Boys & Girls Club of America, Big Brothers Big Sisters of America, soup kitchens, homeless shelters.

 The completion of the 33-month professional curriculum is required to earn the Master of Physician Assistant Practice degree.
 Students do not have choices of courses to take nor are they permitted to drop any course or courses during the semester.
 Progress is permitted only when the prior semester is successfully completed.
 Students should view the curriculum outlined here as advisory only and subject to modification.